Damp and mould

 Types of damp

 If condensation is not the cause of unwanted moisture in your home, the problem could be damp.
 Black mould growth is very uncommon with damp.
-If you have black mould in your home, it suggestions you have a problem with condensation.
+If you have black mould in your home, it is likely you have a problem with condensation.

 Penetrating damp occurs when water leaks in through a wall or roof.
 Common causes include rain seeping in through a broken or missing roof tile, or spilling from a blocked gutter during heavy rain.